Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 </div>
 ```

+Depending on the design of your study and the structure of the database model, writing these queries can become more complicated.
+Again, this is where you want to strike a balance between creating a structure that reduces inefficiencies in data entry but also isn't too complicated to query based on the expertise of your team.

 #### Non-relational model

 Now imagine that we built a non-relational database (Figure \@ref(fig:fig9-4)), such as three tabs in an Excel spreadsheet,  to track our participant information.
 Since we are unable to set up a system that links these tables together, we need to enter redundant information into each table (such as teacher or school name) in order to see that information within each table without having to flip back and forth across tables to find the information we need.
 Using this method we now have to enter repeating teacher and school names in the student table, and if any teacher names change, we will need to update it in both the teacher table and in the student table for every student associated with that teacher.
 This requires more entry time and creates the opportunity for more data entry errors.